 In its simplest form, the ARM policy definition language consists of:

-A Condition or Logical operators: Is a condition or set of conditions which must be met in order to allow the operation to proceed e.g. If: Location = westeurope
+A Condition or Logical operators: Is a condition or set of conditions which must be met in order to allow the operation to proceed (e.g., If: Location = westeurope)

-Effect: Which is what happens when the condition is satisfied – either deny, audit or append.
+An Effect: Which is what happens when the condition is satisfied – either deny, audit or append.

-Deny generates an event in the audit log and fails the request, Audit generates an event in audit log but does not fail the request and Append adds the defined set of fields to the request such as appending the country code to a name.
-Based on the above condition:
+Deny generates an event in the audit log and fails the request

+Audit generates an event in audit log but does not fail the request

+Append adds the defined set of fields to the request such as appending the country code to a name.

+Example:

 If: Location = westeurope, then Audit.

-This will allow creation of the resource and log and event in the audit log for an administrator to view later on.
+This will allow creation of the resource and log an event in the audit log for an administrator to view later on.

-Open PowerShell ISE as an Administrator.

-In the PowerShell ISE command prompt window, type in Add-AzureRmAccount and press enter.
-Enter your credentials into the login dialog box and click Signin or press Enter.

-The first policy will define the allowed Regions i.e. northeurope & westeurope that a resource can be created in.
+The first policy will define the allowed Regions (i.e., northeurope & westeurope) that a resource can be created in.
 Copy & paste the code below into your PowerShell script pane.

-[Code Start]

 $locationpolicy = New-AzureRmPolicyDefinition -Name regionPolicyDefinition -Description "Policy to allow resource creation only in certain regions" -Policy '{

 "if" : {